Non-Fermi liquid behavior in the Sachdev-Ye-Kitaev model for a one dimensional incoherent semimetal: Abstract

 \section{Abstract}

-We study a two-band dispersive SYK model in $1+1$ dimension.
+We study a two-band dispersive Sachdev-Ye-Kitaev (SYK) model in 1 + 1 dimension.
 We suggest a model that describes a semimetal with quadratic dispersion at half-filling.
 We compute the Green's function at the saddle point using a combination of analytical and numerical methods.
-Employing a scaling symmetry of the Schwinger Dyson equations that becomes transparent in the strongly dispersive limit, we show that the exact solution of the problem yields a distinct type of non-Fermi liquid with sublinear $\rho\propto T^{2/5}$ temperature dependence of the resistivity.
+Employing a scaling symmetry of the Schwinger-Dyson equations that becomes transparent in the strongly dispersive limit, we show that the exact solution of the problem yields a distinct type of non-Fermi liquid with sublinear $\rho\propto T^{2/5}$ temperature dependence of the resistivity.
 A scaling analysis indicates that this state corresponds to the fixed point of the dispersive SYK model for a quadratic band touching semimetal.
-We examine the formation of indirect exciton condensation in a bilayer system constructed from the above model.
-We find that the condensation temperature scales as a fast power-law $T_{c}\propto g^{5}$, with $g$ the strength of the repulsive coupling between the layers.